 Over fifty years after Bradbury’s visit to the region, the tribes of the Upper Missouri Country still burned the prairie in the late summer.
 On August 28, 1867, Philippe Regis de Trobriand, who was stationed as a soldier at Fort Stevenson (near today’s Garrison, North Dakota), recounted a fire he witnessed not far from the fort.
 “For three days there has been fire on the prairies about twenty miles away in the direction of [Fort] Berthold.
 During the day, the only evidence of its advance are the columns of smoke drifting in the air in the distance far above the horizon; but when night comes, a flaming line casts its ruddy reflection on that part of the sky.”
 Like so many Europeans and European-Americans who witnessed a large Indian fire in the nineteenth century, Trobriand felt a mixture of awe at the strange beauty of the scene and dread at the destructive potential of the flames.

 Trobriand knew the cause of the fire near Fort Berthold and others like it.
-“These fires are not uncommon…the Indians themselves deliberately set the fires, because they believe that the cinders are a fertilizer which will stimulate the growth of grass next season and will thus make better pasture for the horse and buffalo.”
+He noted, “These fires are not uncommon…the Indians themselves deliberately set the fires, because they believe that the cinders are a fertilizer which will stimulate the growth of grass next season and will thus make better pasture for the horse and buffalo.”

 Not long after Trobriand wrote those words, the centuries-long Indian use of fire across the Upper Missouri Country ended.